 - Assess the risks for HIV infection and develop effective HIV prevention programs.

 - Develop surveillance methods to allow for a more current estimate and characterization of HIV/AIDS risks and needs.

 - Justify necessary federal and state funding to support continued HIV/AIDS prevention, services and surveillance activities.

 The HIV prevention program exists in North Dakota to reduce the spread of HIV by decreasing risky behaviors which include unprotected sex, needle-sharing for drug use, or tattooing and body piercing.
 The HIV program is expanding the reach of HIV testing through the use of rapid HIV testing and providing new opportunities to reach people who are at risk of becoming infected with HIV.

-North Dakota Ryan White HIV/AIDS Program Part B is a program that assists low-income North Dakota residents living with HIV or AIDS to access confidential health and supportive services.
+North Dakota Ryan White HIV/AIDS Program Part B assists low-income North Dakota residents living with HIV or AIDS to access confidential health and supportive services.

 contact a case manager in your area, or call 1.800.472.2180.

 HIV can happen in North Dakota, You need to know, get tested.